centrifugal/centrifuge/README.md

 package main

 import (
-	"context"
 	"log"
 	"net/http"
-	"os"
-	"os/signal"
-	"syscall"
-	"time"

 	// Import this library.
 	"github.com/centrifugal/centrifuge"
 )

-func handleLog(e centrifuge.LogEntry) {
+// Function to handle Centrifuge internal logs. func handleLog(e centrifuge.LogEntry) {
 	log.Printf("%s: %v", e.Message, e.Fields)
 }

-// Wait until program interrupted.
-When interrupted gracefully shutdown Node. func waitExitSignal(n *centrifuge.Node) {
-	sigCh := make(chan os.Signal, 1)
-	done := make(chan bool, 1)
-	signal.Notify(sigCh, syscall.SIGINT, syscall.SIGTERM)
-	go func() {
-		<-sigCh
-		ctx, cancel := context.WithTimeout(context.Background(), 3*time.Second)
-		defer cancel()
-		_ = n.Shutdown(ctx)
-		done <- true
-	}()
-	<-done
+// Authentication middleware.
+Centrifuge expects Credentials with current user ID. func auth(h http.Handler) http.Handler {
+	return http.HandlerFunc(func(w http.ResponseWriter, r *http.Request) {
+		ctx := r.Context()
+		// Put authentication credentials into request Context.
+Since we don't
+		// have any session backend here we simply set user ID as empty string.
+		// Users with empty ID called anonymous users, in real app you should
+		// decide whether anonymous users allowed to connect to your server
+		// or not.
+There is also another way to set Credentials - returning them
+		// from ConnectingHandler which is called after client sent first command
+		// to server called Connect.
+Without provided Credentials connection won't
+		// be accepted.
+		cred := &centrifuge.Credentials{
+			UserID: "",
 		}
+		newCtx := centrifuge.SetCredentials(ctx, cred)
+		r = r.WithContext(newCtx)
+		h.ServeHTTP(w, r)
+	})
+}

 func main() {
 	// We use default config here as starting point.
 Default config contains
 	// reasonable values for available options.
 	cfg := centrifuge.DefaultConfig
-	// In this example we want client to do all possible actions with server
-	// without any authentication and authorization.
-Insecure flag DISABLES
-	// many security related checks in library.
-This is only to make example
-	// short.
-In real app you most probably want authenticate and authorize
-	// access to server.
-See godoc and examples in repo for more details. cfg.ClientInsecure = true
-	// By default clients can not publish messages into channels.
-Setting this
-	// option to true we allow them to publish. cfg.Publish = true

 	// Centrifuge library exposes logs with different log level.
 In your app
 	// you can set special function to handle these log entries in a way you want. cfg.LogLevel = centrifuge.LogLevelDebug
 	cfg.LogHandler = handleLog

 	// Node is the core object in Centrifuge library responsible for many useful
 	// things.
-Here we initialize new Node instance and pass config to it. node, _ := centrifuge.New(cfg)
+Here we initialize new Node instance and pass Config to it. node, _ := centrifuge.New(cfg)

-	// ClientConnected node event handler is a point where you generally create a
-	// binding between Centrifuge and your app business logic.
-Callback function you
-	// pass here will be called every time new connection established with server.
-	// Inside this callback function you can set various event handlers for connection. node.On().ClientConnected(func(ctx context.Context, client *centrifuge.Client) {
+	// Set ConnectHandler called when client successfully connected to Node. node.On().Connect(func(c *centrifuge.Client) {
+		// In our example transport will always be Websocket but it can also be SockJS. transportName := c.Transport().Name()
+		// In our example clients connect with JSON protocol but it can also be Protobuf. transportEncoding := c.Transport().Encoding()
+		log.Printf("client connected via %s (%s)", transportName, transportEncoding) })

-		// Set Subscribe Handler to react on every channel subscription attempt
+	// Set SubscribeHandler to react on every channel subscription attempt
 	// initiated by client.
 Here you can theoretically return an error or
 	// disconnect client from server if needed.
 But now we just accept
-		// all subscriptions.
+	// all subscriptions to all channels.
+In real life you may use a more
+	// complex permission check here.
-		client.On().Subscribe(func(e centrifuge.SubscribeEvent) centrifuge.SubscribeReply {
+	node.On().Subscribe(func(c *centrifuge.Client, e centrifuge.SubscribeEvent) centrifuge.SubscribeReply {
 		log.Printf("client subscribes on channel %s", e.Channel)
 		return centrifuge.SubscribeReply{}
 	})

-		// Set Publish Handler to react on every channel Publication sent by client.
-		// Inside this method you can validate client permissions to publish into
+	// By default, clients can not publish messages into channels.
+By setting
+	// PublishHandler we tell Centrifuge that publish from client side is possible.
+	// Now each time client calls publish method this handler will be called and
+	// you have a possibility to validate publication request before message will
+	// be published into channel and reach active subscribers.
+In our simple chat
-		// channel.
-But in our simple chat app we allow everyone to publish into
+	// app we allow everyone to publish into any channel. node.On().Publish(func(c *centrifuge.Client, e centrifuge.PublishEvent) centrifuge.PublishReply {
-		// any channel.
-		client.On().Publish(func(e centrifuge.PublishEvent) centrifuge.PublishReply {
 		log.Printf("client publishes into channel %s: %s", e.Channel, string(e.Data))
 		return centrifuge.PublishReply{}
 	})

-		// Set Disconnect Handler to react on client disconnect events. client.On().Disconnect(func(e centrifuge.DisconnectEvent) centrifuge.DisconnectReply {
+	// Set Disconnect handler to react on client disconnect events. node.On().Disconnect(func(c *centrifuge.Client, e centrifuge.DisconnectEvent) {
 		log.Printf("client disconnected")
-			return centrifuge.DisconnectReply{}
 	})

-		// In our example transport will always be Websocket but it can also be SockJS. transportName := client.Transport().Name()
-		// In our example clients connect with JSON protocol but it can also be Protobuf. transportEncoding := client.Transport().Encoding()

-		log.Printf("client connected via %s (%s)", transportName, transportEncoding) })

 	// Run node.
-	if err := node.Run(); err != nil {
+This method does not block. if err := node.Run(); err != nil {
 		panic(err)
 	}

-	// Configure http routes.
+	// Now configure HTTP routes.

-	// The first route is for handling Websocket connections. http.Handle("/connection/websocket", centrifuge.NewWebsocketHandler(node, centrifuge.WebsocketConfig{}))
+	// Serve Websocket connections using WebsocketHandler.
+	wsHandler := centrifuge.NewWebsocketHandler(node, centrifuge.WebsocketConfig{})
+	http.Handle("/connection/websocket", auth(wsHandler))

 	// The second route is for serving index.html file. http.Handle("/", http.FileServer(http.Dir("./")))

-	// Start HTTP server.
-	go func() {
+	log.Printf("Starting server, visit http://localhost:8000")
 	if err := http.ListenAndServe(":8000", nil); err != nil {
 		panic(err)
 	}
-	}()

-	// Run until interrupted.
-	waitExitSignal(node)
 }
 ```